Kajheri

 Kajheri is a village and neighbourhood within the Union Territory of Chandigarh, India, located in Sector 52.
 It is officially listed among the villages under the Municipal Corporation of Chandigarh.

 History

 Kajheri is a traditional village that predates the establishment of Chandigarh in the 1950s.
-Originally an agricultural settlement, it was gradually incorporated into the city's municipal framework as Chandigarh developed.

 Over time, the village transitioned from agrarian livelihoods to semi-urban occupations, while retaining aspects of its original layout.

 Kajheri has also been included in urban planning initiatives and development projects, such as anti-encroachment drives and the construction of community facilities.

 Significance

 Kajheri offers an example of a village that has become enveloped by urban development in Chandigarh, yet still retains characteristics of village infrastructure and governance issues.
-It bridges rural-village administrative categories and urban municipal systems, making it a relevant case in urban planning and municipal service delivery in Indian cities.
+It bridges rural-village administrative categories and urban municipal systems.